 Pos.
 Rider Num Nation Team Constructor Time/Gap

-2 Quintanilla Pablo CHI Monster Energy Honda Team Honda +10'27
+2 Quintanilla Pablo CHI Monster Energy Honda HRC Honda +10'27

 3 Walkner Matthias AUT Red Bull KTM Rally Factory Team KTM +12'09